KumarG23/KumarG23.github.io/index.md

 ## How do you solve a problem?

  I definitely learn best by doing.
 So for example with this last project I took what I had learned in the slides and tried to add to it by just trying things.
 I would see what worked and what didn't and go from there.
 To quote from my project this week and the golfer Sam Sneade **"practice puts brains in your muscles"**.
 I also of course use google and youtube to find different ways to do what I am trying to do.
 I have also been making folders with everyone's projects, seeing what they did and trying to apply it to my projects.

 ## What methods do you use to help get yourself unstuck?

  I just keep going.
 I look up things on google and youtube or I look at sites that are already out there with devtools and see what they did with their designs/code.
 I am staying away from AI for this stuff as much as I can.
 I used copilot this week to help make my logo and that was it.

+# **Sprint 1 - HTML/CSS/JS/State**

+## What is the number one thing that held you back this week?
+Why?

+Definitely not asking questions.
+The teachers don't seem to mind answering questions at all and I need to use them as a resource more.
+It's good to try to figure things out on your own.
+But I should seek help soon.

+## What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?

+I think the Atomic Design thing makes a lot of sense to me.
+I want to learn more about JavaScript because there is a lot to it and it is extremely useful.

+## What is your "Why?"

+I want to learn something new.
+I want to be a good role model and provider for my son.
+I enjoy making cool things on the computer.